gustavocoding/rolling/README.md

 Execute the script:

 ```
-./do-rolling.sh -s jdg-6.6.2-home/ -t jdg-7.1.0-home/ -b 2.5
+./do-rolling.sh -s jdg-6.6.2-home/ -t jdg-7.1.0-home/
 ```

-This will create a 2-node cluster of JDG-6.6.2, load some data, then creates a 2-node cluster of JDG 7.1.x and will copy the data from the source to the target cluster, using Hot Rod version ```2.5``` for the source cluster.
+This will create a 2-node cluster of JDG-6.6.2, load some data, then creates a 2-node cluster of JDG 7.1.x and will copy the data from the source to the target cluster, using the Default Hot Rod version ```2.5``` for the source cluster (the minimum version a cluster must have to support rolling upgrades).

 A successful run should print: